cwtofficial/SecretPay/FOUNDRY_WINDOWS.md

 After installation:

-1. Follow a Solidity tutorial
+1. Follow the tutorial
 2. Learn about smart contracts
-3. Deploy to testnets (Sepolia, Goerli)
+3. Deploy to testnets (Sepolia)
-4. Build your first DeFi/NFT project
+4. Build the project.
-5. Join the Web3 community!

 ---